 After returning from his homeland, Miyagi is facing joblessness and bankruptcy until a typically loyal yet irrational Daniel sacrifices his college fund to realise his longtime mentor’s dream: to own his own Bonsai store, a project which anyone with a modicum of business sense would tell you was doomed to failure.
 The original Mr Miyagi would never have been so short-sighted, especially with the future of his student on the line, and already the magic of the previous movies is lost, your affection for its central characters sabotaged.

-Daniel is soon flirting with a token squeeze, a Tiffany lookalike named Jessica (Lively) who looks ten years younger than Daniel, resulting in an onscreen romance which quite frankly comes across as perverse.
-Tiffany runs a store across the street, which coincidentally specialises in painting plant pots, a fact that gives the terminally precocious Daniel a quite staggering idea, one that I won’t waste your time elaborating on.
+Daniel is soon flirting with a token squeeze, a Tiffany lookalike named Jessica (Lively) who looks ten years younger than Daniel, resulting in an onscreen romance that comes across as a little bit icky.
+Jessica runs a store across the street, which coincidentally specialises in painting plant pots, a fact that gives the terminally precocious Daniel a quite staggering idea, one that I won’t waste your time elaborating on.
 With the aid of a few crappy tables and flimsy Japanese decorations the store is soon up and running, and with Daniel’s morbid love life developing nicely, all is well for our favourite duo.

 Unluckily for them, Miyagi is not the only one who has fallen on hard times.
 After his appalling behaviour following the All Valley Karate Championship, former enemy and Cobra Kai Dojo owner John Kreese (Kove) is ostracised from the community, losing his business and resorting to alcoholism.
 Luckily for him, former Vietnam buddy and megalomaniac entrepreneur Terry (Griffith) is there to lend a hand, funding an exotic oversees vacation for his friend in an effort to sober him up.

-Taking time out from his millionaire lifestyle and toxic waste dumping discrepancies, Terry sets about plotting the perfect revenge, first by hiring hotshot fighter Mike Barnes (Kanan) to antagonise Daniel into defending his title, and then by trying to exploit Daniel and Miyagi’s relationship by becoming the confused middle-aged man’s mentor after a moralistic Miyagi refuses to train his former student.
+Taking time out from his millionaire lifestyle and toxic waste dumping discrepancies, Terry sets about plotting the perfect act of vengeance, first by hiring hotshot fighter Mike Barnes (Kanan) to antagonise Daniel into defending his title, and then by trying to exploit Daniel and Miyagi’s relationship by becoming the confused middle-aged man’s mentor after a moralistic Miyagi refuses to train his former student.

 It is here where the movie begins to pack a certain amount of punch, particularly when Terry introduces his own violent and brutal training sessions in which he manipulates Daniel into striking himself bloody, a routine of self-harm that he can only keep from Miyagi for so long.
-Griffith is brilliant as the sneering, malevolent Terry, the only bright spark of what is a decidedly low-key sequel of tired and listless central performances.
-But would Daniel really fall for Terry’s ploy after all that Miyagi had taught him?
-For the once great man’s sake, you would hope not.
+Griffith puts in a colossal turn as the sneeringly malevolent Terry; the only bright spark of a decidedly low-key sequel of largely listless performances.
+Also worthy of a mention is Kanan as the latest hothead to test LaRusso’s resolve, but would Daniel really fall for his and Terry’s ploy after all that Miyagi had taught him?
+For the once great man’s sake, you would certainly hope not.

-After single-handedly taking on Terry, Kreese and Barnes in one of the few scenes which utilises Morita’s wonderful comic abilities, Miyagi inevitably agrees to train his protege and the old dynamic is vaguely rekindled in a rushed sequence which offers little insight and drains the franchise of its trademark magic.
-Where the movie really falls flat is the not-so-grand finale, a lifeless karate event which disregards the symbolisms of previous instalments for a hollow victory which smacks of a cash cow that has been drained within an inch of its life.
+After single-handedly taking on Terry, Kreese and Barnes in one of the few scenes which utilises Morita’s wonderful comic abilities, Miyagi inevitably agrees to train his protege and the old dynamic is vaguely rekindled in a rushed sequence which fails to capture the trademark magic of previous instalments.
+But where the movie really falls flat is the not-so-grand finale, a lifeless karate event which ditches the symbolism for a hollow victory that smacks of a cash cow drained within an inch of its life.